jdlcdl/krux/docs/getting-started/usage/loading-a-mnemonic.en.md

 It's unpleasant having to manually enter 12 or 24 words every time you want to use Krux.
 To remedy this you can instead use the device's camera to read a QR code containing the words.
 Krux will decode QR codes of four types:

 1. **Plain text QR**: The mnemonic words encoded as text, with words separated by spaces.
-2. [SeedQR](https://github.com/SeedSigner/seedsigner/blob/dev/docs/seed_qr/README.md): Basically, it is the mnemonic words of the respective BIP-39 numbers concatenated, encoded as text.
+2. [SeedQR](https://github.com/SeedSigner/seedsigner/blob/dev/docs/seed_qr/README.md): Basically, it is the BIP-39 mnemonic word indexes (0 - 2047) in 4-digits decimal each, concatenated, encoded as text.
-3. [Compact SeedQR](https://github.com/SeedSigner/seedsigner/blob/dev/docs/seed_qr/README.md/#compactseedqr-specification): Basically, it is the mnemonic words bits concatenated as bytes.
+3. [Compact SeedQR](https://github.com/SeedSigner/seedsigner/blob/dev/docs/seed_qr/README.md/#compactseedqr-specification): Basically, it is the BIP-39 mnemonic word indexes (0 - 2047) as 11-bits each, concatenated as bytes (big-endian, without the last-word checksum bits).
 4. [Encrypted Mnemonic](../features/encrypted-mnemonics.md): A specification created by Krux that encrypts the mnemonic words bits and adds some information about the encryption used.

 After opening your wallet via one of the manual methods you can use Krux to create QR codes of all types above, transcript them to paper or metal using the transcription helpers or attach a thermal printer to your Krux and print out the mnemonic.
 Check out the [Printing section](../features/printing.md) for more information.